-Table 7 examines this in a more detailed manner.
-As above, a variable that measures average education in each industry is calculated by matching the CPS-ASEC data with the BLS productivity data by industry.
-This variable is continuous as opposed to the discrete version shown in figure 9.
-Column (1) reports that three-digit industries with higher levels of education in 1989 experienced significantly more productivity growth over the last three decades than those with lower levels of educational, as is shown by the positive and significant coefficient (.14 in logs).
-Column (4) performs the same analysis, but uses the industry's level of education at the end of the period, rather than the beginning.
+Of more interest to the fundamental question address in this section are analyses that deal with changes over time.
+The goal is to determine whether the increase in the wage ratio of highly to less educated workers can be explained by changes in productivity that favored more educated relative to less educated.
+Columns (2) and (5) of table 7 address changes in productivity by education group directly.
+Column (2) reports that three-digit industries with higher levels of education in 1989 experienced significantly more productivity growth over the last three decades than those with lower levels of educational, as is shown by the positive and significant coefficient (.14 in logs).
+Column (5) performs the same analysis, but uses the industry's level of education at the end of the period, rather than the beginning.
 The conclusion is unchanged.
 Higher education industries experienced higher productivity growth during the period.

-Columns (2) and (5) examine an industry's wage change as it relates to education.
+Columns (3) and (6) examine an industry's wage change as it relates to education.
 The same pattern holds, with higher education industry experience higher wage growth, but the change in wage is significantly correlated only with industry average education when measured at the end of the period.
 Data from the CPS outgoing rotation group, used below, provide more reliable information on wage changes by educational category.

-Columns (3) and (6) show positive coefficients relating changes in an industry's employment to education level.
-In this case, it is only education in the first year that has a statistically significantly relation with employment growth.21 Some of the declining employment industries, like apparel and rubber manufacture are unsurprising, but the most rapidly growing industries include building material and garden equipment, miscellaneous retailers, and food and drinking places, while computer and electronic product manufacturing saw rapidly declining employment.
-Because this is manufacturing, the changes in employment may reflect the offshoring of some of these production activities.
+Columns (4) and (7) show positive coefficients relating changes in an industry's employment to education level.
+In this case, it is only education in the first year that has a statistically significantly relation with employment growth.23 Some of the declining employment industries, like apparel and rubber manufacture are unsurprising, but the most rapidly growing industries include building material and garden equipment, miscellaneous retailers, and food and drinking places, while computer and electronic product manufacturing saw rapidly declining employment.
+Because this is manufacturing, the changes in employment may reflect the off-shoring of some of these production activities.